On a Combination of Alternating Minimization and Nesterov's Momentum: Introduction

-Sublinear $O(1/k)$ convergence rate was proved for AM algorithm in \cite{beck2015convergence}.
+Sublinear $1/k$ convergence rate was proved for general AM algorithm for $n=2$ in \cite{beck2015convergence}.
 Despite the same convergence rate as for the gradient method, AM-algorithms converge faster in practice as they are free of the choice of the step-size and are adaptive to the local smoothness of the problem.
-At the same time, there are accelerated gradient methods which use a momentum term to have a faster convergence rate of $1/k^2$ \cite{nesterov1983method} and use gradient steps rather than block minimization.
+At the same time, there are accelerated gradient methods (AGM) which use a momentum term to have a faster convergence rate of $1/k^2$ \cite{nesterov1983method} and use gradient steps rather than block minimization.
 Our goal in this paper is to combine the idea of alternating minimization and momentum acceleration to propose an accelerated alternating minimization method.
-Then, the resulting method can be applied to the OT problem to achieve faster convergence than the Sinkhorn's algorithm.
+As applications of our general approach, we develop accelerated alternating least squares algorithm and apply it to a non-convex collaborative filtering problem, and propose accelerated Sinkhorn's algorithm for OT distances and accelerated Iterative Bregman Projections algorithm for Wasserstein barycenters.